Invitation for submissions for the 2022 O’Mullane Prize (CLOSED)

 This Prize Competition is open to any person or group associated with the provision or organisation of dental care for children in Ireland.

-Finalists for the prize category will be selected by the ISDC judging panel, based on submission of an abstract by Friday 1st of April 2022, and will be invited to present at the ISDC Annual Scientific Meeting on Friday 20th of May 2022.
+Finalists for the prize category will be selected by the ISDC judging panel, based on submission of an abstract by 10th of April 2023, and will be invited to present at the ISDC Annual Scientific Meeting on 18th of May 2023 which will take place in the Midlands Park Hotel Port Laoise.
+The finalists selected for abstract presentation will be notified by the 18th of April 2023.
 Those not selected for the prize category may be offered the option to submit a poster which will be displayed during the break and trade show, provided the submission is of sufficient quality.
 The decision of the judging panel in all matters will be final.

 - For detailed instructions, application form, abstract style sheet and other